GemmaClucas/Mountain_Chickadee_diets/Qiime_commands_2022samples.md

 88% this time.

+### 2023 Samples

+Exact same code as above.
+82% kept after the first trim, 88% after the second, as before.

-## 3. Denoise with Dada2 START HERE
+## 3. Denoise with Dada2

 Using the same settings that seemed to work well for the BTBW samples.